-Article 12 Study programme profile - main subjects/differentiations - occupational requirements
+Article 13 Study programme profile - main subjects/differentiations - occupational requirements

 - 1. The study programme is based on a study programme profile.
 The exit qualifications of the study programme are described in the study programme profile.
-The study programme profile can be found on the portal. - 2.
-The study programme includes the specialisations as mentioned in appendix 1. - 3.
+The study programme profile can be found in appendix or on the portal. - 2.
+The study programme includes the main subjects as mentioned in appendix. - 3.
 The study programme is based on the following principle: non-denominational private education. - 4.
 The study programme does not impose specific occupational requirements.

-Article 13 Study programme layout
+Article 14 Study programme layout